 Your character drops to the ground.
 As the view shifts from first-person to third-person spectator, the game stats appear.
 You lose, 49 – 50.

-Beyerdynamic knows how frustrating miscommunication is and recently plunged into the gaming sphere with the Custom Game headset.
+Beyerdynamic knows how frustrating miscommunication is and recently plunged into the gaming sphere with the CUSTOM Game headset.
 The cardioid, boom microphone effectively filters out ambient noise, allowing the speaker to take center stage.
 Though, with pre-established brands like Turtle Beach and Astro, is there room for a hi-fi audio company to join the world of gamers?

 Speaking of which, all the plush padding is removable and, thus, replaceable.
 The ear cup plates are also user-replaceable, allowing individuals to style their headset to their liking.
 Minimal maintenance is required, but every now and again, users should gently clean the ear pads with a damp cloth.

-How do the sliders work?
+How to adjust the sliders

-Just like the Custom One Pro, the Beyerdynamic Custom Game integrates adjustable sound sliders, which reveal or conceal a series of three bass reflex vents; like a physical EQ-ing mechanism.
+Just like the Custom One Pro, the Beyerdynamic CUSTOM Game integrates adjustable sound sliders, which reveal or conceal a series of three bass reflex vents, like a physical EQ-ing mechanism.
 As the position numbers ascend, so too does the bass emphasis.
 Switching directly from the first position to the fourth creates a distinct contrast, but gradual transitions are harder to differentiate.